2018 World Rally Championship: Rally Guanajuato México

 Sébastien Ogier sealed his second victory of the season, despite receiving a 10-second penalty for cutting a chicane.
 With the victory, he recaptured the position of championship leader from Thierry Neuville, who finished sixth overall after faring worst in the conditions and losing more than 20 seconds due to a fuel pressure problem and a power steering issue on his i20 on Friday, by four points.
 Kris Meeke lost second place to Friday leader Dani Sordo after a half roll on Sunday morning.
 Andreas Mikkelsen finished fourth and snatched two points on the Power Stage, after struggling with his i20's handling throughout.
 Returning nine-time champion Sébastien Loeb was fifth overall and took an extra point at the Power Stage after suffered a puncture on Saturday whilst leading.
-WRC 2 winner Pontus Tidemand finished seventh ahead of Jari-Matti Latvala, who fought back up the leaderboard after retiring his Toyota Yaris on Friday with alternator problems.
-WRC 2 drivers Gus Greensmith and Pedro Heller completed the top ten.
+WRC2 winner Pontus Tidemand finished seventh ahead of Jari-Matti Latvala, who fought back up the leaderboard after retiring his Toyota Yaris on Friday with alternator problems.
+WRC2 drivers Gus Greensmith and Pedro Heller completed the top ten.
 Ott Tänak finished fourteenth overall, but took victory and five points from the Power Stage.
 Elfyn Evans withdrew from the rally after co-driver Daniel Barritt suffered a concussion during a crash on Friday morning, whilst teammate Teemu Suninen and Toyota's Esapekka Lappi retired from Friday due to hitting a barrier and crashing out respectively.

 Tour de Corse

 Sébastien Ogier and Julien Ingrassia took their third win of the year in Corsica, ahead of Ott Tänak and Thierry Neuville, who suffered multiple issues during the weekend.
 Dani Sordo and Elfyn Evans finished fourth and fifth respectively, separated by just 3.5 seconds.
 Esapekka Lappi thrust himself into the fight for second on Saturday, but his hopes were shattered when he hit a kerb and was forced to stop and change a punctured tyre.
 He eventually plummeted to seventh, but salvaged maximum bonus points by winning the final power Stage in his Yaris, as well as overhauling Andreas Mikkelsen to climb to sixth.
-WRC 2 winner Jan Kopecký finished eighth ahead of Kris Meeke, who restarted under Rally2 regulations after going off the road when co-driver Paul Nagle read the wrong pace notes.
-WRC 2 runner Yoann Bonato completed the top ten.
+WRC2 winner Jan Kopecký finished eighth ahead of Kris Meeke, who restarted under Rally2 regulations after going off the road when co-driver Paul Nagle read the wrong pace notes.
+WRC2 runner Yoann Bonato completed the top ten.
 Nine-time world champion Sébastien Loeb finished out of the points after going off into a ditch on SS2 and having to restart under Rally2, but he would claim four points from the Power Stage.